-The AI includes a summary of the history of housing discrimination in the Sacramento Region based on research by Jesus Hernandez, PhD at the University of California, Davis.
-Sacramento County, like many other places across the nation, has a past history of systemic segregation and exclusion in housing including practices of:
+The Analysis of Impediments to Fair Housing Choice (discussed in more detail below) includes a summary of the history of housing discrimination in the Sacramento Region based on research by Jesus Hernandez, PhD at the University of California, Davis.
+The AI states that Sacramento's past of systematic segregation and exclusion in housing included practices of:

-- Mortgage redlining, leading to disinvestment in low-income areas and area primarily inhabited by People of Color; - Racially restrictive covenants on housing developments, restricting the access of residents of color to certain areas of the region; and - Urban renewal programs aimed at redeveloping "blighted" areas or areas primarily inhabited by People of Color.
+- Mortgage redlining, leading to disinvestment in low-income areas and area primarily inhabited by people of color; - Racially restrictive covenants on housing developments, restricting the access of residents of color to certain areas of the region; and - Urban renewal programs aimed at redeveloping "blighted" areas or areas primarily inhabited by people of color.

-Dr. Hernandez has documented racial covenants, which prohibited People of Color from purchasing or renting a home, in the Sacramento region as early as the 1920s.
+Dr. Hernandez has documented racial covenants, which prohibited non-whites from purchasing or renting a home, in the Sacramento region as early as the 1920s.
 By the 1940s, these covenants were being reinforced by mortgage redlining practices, which excluded people of color from receiving government-backed home loans with favorable terms.
 Due to covenants and redlining, many of Sacramento's people of color were living in the West End neighborhood by 1950.
-The City then targeted this neighborhood with urban renewal efforts to redevelop "blighted" areas with commercial development.
-People of color who were displaced from the West End then resettled in other non-covenant restricted areas.
-This resettlement and the redlining practices that followed resulted in a southwest to northeast pattern of racial covenants that extended beyond the City of Sacramento into the unincorporated County of Sacramento and the region at large (as shown in Figure 9).

-Specifically, Dr. Hernandez found that racial covenants spanned from Sacramento's Pocket neighborhood in the southwest including River Park, East Sacramento and Arden- Arcade, and Fair Oaks in the northeast.
-These covenants caused communities of color to settle in areas to the north and south of the City of Sacramento and were prevented from moving to more desirable neighborhoods while non-Hispanic white residents expanded to the northeast suburbs.
-These government practices of exclusion and disinvestment prevented People of Color from attaining the same intergenerational wealth that white families achieved.
-This history is partly why in 2016, the net worth of a median white household (\$171,000) was 10 times that of a median Black household (\$17,150) in America 17.
+The City then targeted this neighborhood with urban renewal efforts in order to redevelop the "blighted" area with commercial development.
+The people of color who were displaced from the West End then resettled in other non-covenant restricted areas.
+This resettlement and the redlining practices that followed resulted in a southwest to northeast pattern of racial covenants that extended beyond the City of Sacramento into the County of Sacramento and the region at large.
+Specifically, Dr. Hernandez found that the racial covenants spanned from Sacramento's Pocket neighborhood in the southwest to River Park and East Sacramento and Arden- Arcade and Fair Oaks in the northeast.
+This meant that people of color settled in areas to the north and south of the City of Sacramento and were prevented from moving to more desirable neighborhoods while non-Hispanic white residents expanded to the northeast suburbs.
+These government practices of exclusion and disinvestment prevented people of color from attaining the same intergenerational wealth that white families achieved.
+This is partly why in 2016, the net worth of a median white household (\$171,000) was 10 times that of a median black household (\$17,150) in America.